cosmos/ibc/spec/ics-026-routing-module/README.md

 }
 ```

-The function `lookupModule` can be used by the relayer module to lookup the callbacks bound to a particular port.
+The function `lookupModule` can be used by the routing module to lookup the callbacks bound to a particular port.

 ```typescript
 function lookupModule(portId: Identifier) {